EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 />
 ```

 The fully qualified component name is `QuoteEditorBlazor.Shared.Quotes.Edit` in this case, and that's how we reference it.
-If we were to include the namespace with a `@using` statement like this: `@using QuoteEditorBlazor.Shared.Quotes`, near the top of the file; then we would be able to invoke the component just by its name of `Edit`.
+If we were to include the namespace with an `@using` statement (like `@using QuoteEditorBlazor.Shared.Quotes` near the top of the file) then we would be able to invoke the component just by its name of `Edit`.

-### Passing parameters to components
+##### Passing parameters to components

 That previous snippet also demonstrates how to pass parameters to components.
-In this case, we have two. `QuoteToEdit` which is an object, and `OnCancel` which is a custom event.
+In this case, we have two: `QuoteToEdit` which is an object, and `OnCancel` which is a custom event.
 As you can see, parameters are passed as if they were HTML element attributes.
-In the case of `QuoteToEdit`, we're passing it `QuoteToShow`, which is a [C# Property](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties) defined in the `@code` section of the component.
+In the case of `QuoteToEdit`, we're passing it `QuoteToShow`, which is a [C# Property](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties) defined in the `@code` section of the component:

 ```csharp
 public QuoteEditorBlazor.Models.Quote QuoteToShow { get; set; }